2022 Romance Languages Degree Guide

 There are many concentrations within this major; they include French, Italian, Portuguese, Spanish, Romanian, Catalan, and Hispanic and Latin American Languages.
 While majoring in this field, you will be taking classes in Beginner, Intermediate, and advanced language course, Introduction to the Renaissance, Language History Culture, Caribbean Poetry and Cinema, and History of Literary Theory.

-Romance Languages Degrees Remain Stable
+Rapid Growth in Romance Languages Degrees Awarded

 The United States has 994 different schools where you can get a degree in romance languages.
 Our 2022 Best Romance Languages Schools ranking analyzes 342 of these schools to determine the best overall colleges for romance languages students.
 Continue reading to check out one of our many unbiased rankings of romance languages programs later in this article.